elixir-europe-training/ELIXIR-TrP-FAIR-training-handbook/docs/chapters/chapter_05.md

     - Pros & Cons

-## How does it work in the real word: Case Studies of Using PIDs in Training
+## How does it work in the real world: Case Studies of Using PIDs in Training

 Before diving into how to assign PIDs to the training materials, we would like to show you two examples of how organisations are approaching this in practice.